SunidhiHere/Netflix-Data-Analysis/README.md

 Identify top-rated content, popular runtime ranges, certification trends, and content growth patterns.
 Reporting & Visualization
 Present findings through an interactive Netflix Analytics Dashboard for easy decision-making.
 ## Dashboard Features

 1. KPI Cards

-Provides quick summary metrics:

-Average Runtime: 38.63 minutes
-Total Titles Analyzed: 1,876
-Average IMDb Score: 7.02
+Displays key performance indicators that provide a quick overview of the Netflix dataset, including Average Runtime, Total Titles, and Average IMDb Score.
+These metrics help users understand the overall scale and quality of Netflix content at a glance.

 2. Top Rated Titles

-Displays the highest IMDb-rated content available in the dataset.

-Examples:

-#ABtalks
-Khawatir
-Breaking Bad
-Avatar: The Last Airbender
-Kota Factory
-Our Planet
-Arcane

-This section helps identify premium and critically acclaimed content.
+Highlights the highest-rated titles based on IMDb scores.
+This visualization helps identify critically acclaimed movies and TV shows available on Netflix, allowing users to quickly discover top-performing content.

 3. Runtime Popularity Analysis
-Movies Runtime Distribution

-Visualizes how movie popularity varies across runtime lengths.

-Key Insights:

-Most movies fall between 80–120 minutes.
-Peak popularity occurs around the 90–100 minute range.
-Extremely short or long movies are less common.
-TV Shows Runtime Distribution

-Analyzes episode duration patterns.

-Key Insights:

-Most TV show episodes range between 20–50 minutes.
-Strong concentration around 30–45 minutes.
-Longer episodes become increasingly rare.
+Analyzes the distribution of runtimes for both movies and TV shows.
+The visualization reveals common duration patterns and helps understand the preferred content lengths across different types of entertainment.

 4. Content Certification Analysis

-Shows the distribution of titles by audience certification.

-Major Categories:

-TV-MA
-R
-TV-14
-PG-13
-PG
-TV-PG
-TV-Y7

-Key Insight:
-Netflix content is heavily concentrated in mature audience categories such as TV-MA and R, indicating a strong focus on adult-oriented content.
+Examines the distribution of Netflix titles across various certification categories such as TV-MA, R, TV-14, and PG-13.
+This analysis provides insights into the target audience demographics and content maturity levels.

 5. Content Type Distribution

-A donut chart comparing:

-Movies (64.49%)
-TV Shows (35.51%)

-Key Insight:
-Movies represent nearly two-thirds of Netflix's catalog, making them the dominant content type on the platform.
+Presents the proportion of Movies and TV Shows available on Netflix through a donut chart.
+This helps users understand the platform's content composition and the dominance of each content type.

 6. Release Trend Analysis

-Tracks the number of titles released over time.
+Tracks the number of movies and TV shows released over time, highlighting Netflix's content growth and expansion.
+This visualization helps identify periods of rapid content addition and overall platform development trends.

 ## Key Findings
 Netflix catalog is dominated by Movies (64.49%).
 Average IMDb rating of Netflix content is 7.02, indicating generally favorable audience reception.